kovzol/geogebra-discovery/README.md

 * Type `./get-build-tools` to get Java.
 * Type `./build5` to build GeoGebra Discovery.
 * Type `./run5` to test if GeoGebra Discovery runs properly.
-* If you want to make a copy of the program, type `./deploy5 -j` to create a **.zip** bundle that contains all necessary files for GeoGebra Discovery.
+* If you want to make a copy of the program for redistribution, type `./deploy5 -j` to create a **.zip** bundle that contains all necessary files for GeoGebra Discovery.
 The bundle will be put in the relative folder **dist/**.
 (In case your working directory is **/tmp/**, you may want to copy the **.zip** bundle to another folder, say, your home folder, to avoid deletion of all your created files on an accidental reboot.)

 #### Steps to build GeoGebra Discovery on Windows 10

-* Set *Developer Mode* in Windows.
+* Set **Developer Mode** in Windows.
 * Open a Powershell window as administrator.
 [Install Chocolatey](https://chocolatey.org/install).
   Install MSYS2 by typing `choco install msys2` in the Powershell prompt.
 * Create a system environment variable `MSYS` with the content `winsymlinks:nativestrict`.